openSUSE/portusctl/README.md

 This target has one extra benefit: it will also check for code coverage.
 If code coverage is below an expected threshold, then you will get a report about.

+Note though that you need the `sponge` command installed on your system.

 ### What the CI will end up running